Silverdev2482/Blog/README.md

 - Find out why and fix why I can't recieve sms without previously sending someone a message
 - Finish the 3D printed case for the Modem.

+Ps: I'm not good at markdown nor writing, and grammar/syntax corrections would be apprecieated in a pr